 What we’ve lost is a respect for selling ourselves and our wares.
 And along the way, our self-respect as business owners.
 That’s why so many businesses have become a target for the online coupon sites ready to have you give your all to their cause.

+Wake up!
 Your local retail, your main street, your downtown, your brand is being commoditized, swallowed whole and left wounded as more merchants sign up for Groupon and the rest.

 You've all been through what happens when a dirt-scratcher competitor moves in.
 Like a neutron bomb, they low-ball your window fashions, your vehicle, or other business because they underprice and receive a much lower margin.